KoniczynSzef/KoniczynSzef/README.md

 Being a software engineer is not only about coding stuff.
 I really care about providing the best and practical solutions for my applications.

-- ✨ **Quality**: When I'm building a project, I really put a lot of effort into it.
-I try to firstly understand the problem, make sure solution I prepared is accurate and then write the code.
+- 🌟 **Quality**: I prioritize delivering fully functional apps and designs to create remarkable, user-friendly and qualitative products.
 - 🧠 **Continous Learning**: The tech world is constantly evolving and growing.
 To keep up, I'm learning and improving my skills.
-- 💪 **Hard Work**: I put in the extra effort to ensure projects are fully functional and to the best of my abilities.
-Perseverance is key to success.
+- 💪 **Dedication**: I'm unwavering in my commitment to delivering projects on time and with a focus on excellence, ultimately driving project success.

 ## Technologies